Content of Sessions

 In many urban areas, including Kansas City, the only open-to-all shelter is the public library.
 At the Kansas City Public Library (KCPL), the Community Resource Team (social workers) engages with 600 to 800 patrons experiencing homelessness each month.

-To address this growing need, Mirna Herrera, Regional Behavioral Health Advisor for the Substance Abuse and Mental Health Services Administration (SAMHSA), and Beth Hill, Community Resources Manager at the Kansas City Public Library, will discuss how the library supports individuals facing homelessness, mental health challenges, and addiction.
+To address this growing need, Mirna Herrera and Beth Hill, Community Resources Manager at the Kansas City Public Library, will discuss how the library supports individuals facing homelessness, mental health challenges, and addiction.
 They will also share how the library’s collaboration with University Health Behavioral Health led to the creation of the KCPL Peer Navigation Program.
-Lastly, they will highlight SAMHSA and White House initiatives aimed at tackling these issues, including guidance on leveraging Technical Assistance Centers.

 Session 5: Brooke Doyle